 This Information Circular contains forward-looking information that involves various risks, uncertainties and other factors.
 All information other than statements of historical fact is forward-looking information.
-The use of any of the words "continue", "estimate", "expect", "will", "target", "intend", "potential", "goal", "aspiration" and similar expressions suggesting future outcome are intended to identify forward-looking information.
-The forward-looking information is not historical fact, but rather is based on the Company's current plans, objectives, goals, strategies, estimates, assumptions and projections about the Company's industry, business and future operating and financial results.
+The use of any of the words "continue", "estimate", "expect", "will", "target", "intend", "potential", "goal" and similar expressions suggesting future outcome are intended to identify forward-looking information.
+The forward-looking information is not historical fact, but rather is based on the Corporation's current plans, objectives, goals, strategies, estimates, assumptions and projections about the Corporation's industry, business and future operating and financial results.
 This information involves known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information.
 No assurance can be given that these expectations will prove to be correct and such forward-looking information included in this Information Circular should not be unduly relied upon.
 This information speaks only as of the date of this Information Circular.
-In particular, this Information Circular contains forward-looking information pertaining to, but not limited to, the following: our goal to supply responsibly developed energy to help meet ongoing global demand, while also creating a positive and long-lasting impact on the communities where we operate; our goal to reduce our GHG emissions intensity by 30% by 2025; the gender composition of our Board, including our goal of recruiting an additional woman director by the 2024 annual general meeting; our ability to unlock shareholder value; and our commitment to return at least 75% of Excess Cash Flow to shareholders.
+In particular, this Information Circular contains forward-looking information pertaining to, but not limited to, the following: the prioritization of the nomination of at least one ethnically or racially diverse Board member; our goal to supply responsibly developed energy to help meet ongoing global demand, while also creating a positive and long-lasting impact on the communities where we operate; our goal to reduce our GHG emissions intensity by 30% by 2025; our ability to unlock shareholder value through operational execution and a best-in-class sheet; and our commitment to return 100% of Excess Cash Flow to shareholders.